open-gitops/documents/PRINCIPLES.md

 - ### Continuous

-    By "continuous" we adopt the industry standard term to mean reconciliation continues to happen, not that it must be instantaneous.
+    By "continuous" we adopt the industry standard term to mean _Reconciliation_ continues to happen, not that it must be instantaneous.

 - ### Declarative Description

-    Describing the desired state or behavior of a system without specifying how that state will be achieved, thereby separating between configuration - the desired state - and implementation - the commands, API calls, scripts ... that actually achieve the desired state described in the declarative description.
+    Describing the desired state or behavior of a system without specifying how that state will be achieved, thereby separating between configuration (the desired state) and implementation (the commands, API calls, scripts etc.) that actually achieves the desired state described in the declarative description.

 - ### Desired State